sfomuseum/go-sfomuseum-instagram/README.md

 ##### Caveats

 It is expected that this tool is brittle precisely because it is parsing non-structured data observed at a moment in time.
-This tool has been demonstrated to work with Instagram exports as published in April 2022 but there are no guarantees that this tool will with future (or past) Instagram exports.
-This tool _should not need to exist_ but until equivalent machine-readable data is published by Instagram it will have to do.
+This tool has been demonstrated to work with Instagram exports as published in April, 2022 but there are no guarantees that this tool will with future (or past) Instagram exports.
+This tool should not need to exist but until equivalent machine-readable data is published by Instagram it will have to do.

 This tool does not support the following yet: